albertkuo/blog/content/about.md

 ---
-date: "2018-02-13T13:42:49-05:00"
+date: "2019-03-06T13:42:49-05:00"
-title: about me
+title: about
 ---

-Hi, I'm Albert.
-This is my brand new blog.
-As you can see, it's a work in progress.
-I also have an [academic website](https://albertkuo.me).
+My name is Albert Kuo and I am a PhD student in biostatistics at Johns Hopkins University.
+To read more about me and my research, visit my [main website](https://albertkuo.me).

-This site uses the Hugo theme "[Sam](https://github.com/vickylai/hugo-theme-sam)" built and maintained by [Vicky Lai](https://vickylai.com).
+This site uses the Hugo theme [Sam](https://github.com/vickylai/hugo-theme-sam), built and maintained by [Vicky Lai](https://vickylai.com).